Can I Come and Just Look Around?

 Can I bring my Dog?
 Cat?
 Other Pet?

-No, very sorry, even though we care for animals.
+No, strictly no, sorry, even though we care for animals.
 We already have dogs and cats onsite and prefer not to encourage territorial disputes.
 We also have a lot of wildlife that we do not want to further disturb or threaten.

 Will I need a flashlight?